 Alan Briggs is the Director of Frontline Church Planting, a network and equipping hub for leaders of all types.
 He is also the Multiplying Pastor at Vanguard Church in Colorado Springs where he makes disciples and trains leaders to multiply.
 His speaking and writing focus on equipping and unlocking the saints for effective ministry inside and outside the family of God.
-His book Staying is the New Going released September 1st, and Cultivators will release fall 2017.
+His book Staying is the New Going released in 2015 and Guardrails; Six Principles for a Multiplying Church just released September 15th.
 Their family focuses on building bridges to the lost, largely in the context of their neighborhood.
 He and his wife, Julie, have four kids, two adopted and two biological.
 He loves the church and is passionate about equipping leaders and churches to multiply through relational, experiential and formal learning.
 He loves climbing, camping, grilling and connecting with his neighbors.

 Yemi Mobolade is a community cultivator and culture maker in Colorado Springs, living out his call through entrepreneurship, coaching, leadership development, and spiritual development.
 He co-founded the Wild Goose Meeting House, a specialty café, “a third place” in the downtown area.
 He is the Associate Pastor of Local Missions at First Presbyterian Church Colorado Springs, works as a coach and consultant to emerging leaders and entrepreneurs, and serves on the board of the downtown YMCA.
 Yemi holds a Masters Degree in Management and Leadership and a Masters Degree in Intellectual Leadership from A.W.
 Tozer Theological Seminary.
 He is married to his beautiful wife Abbey, an ICU nurse.
 They are in the process of adopting two children from Uganda.